keithjgrant/omnibear/README.md

 * Navigate to chrome://extensions/
 * Check the “Developer mode” box
 * Click “Load unpacked extension” and select the `/dist` directory of the repository

+To install in Firefox from the repository:

+* Navigate to about:debugging
+* Click “Load Temporary Add-On”
+* Navigate to the `/dist` directory and select the `manifest.json` file